The colossal copper structure, its great verdigris arm and symbolic torch punctuating the cloudy sky, looms large ahead of our tour boat.

 It may surprise you to learn that 14 per cent of this dense urban jungle is parkland.

-Central Park — New York’s backyard and playground — offers everything from hills, woods, lakes, Central Park Zoo and the historic Friedsam Memorial Carousel, to activities including bike riding, ice-skating and boat rowing on Central Park Lake.
-Several companies offer bike tours of the park, which is a fun way to explore.
+Central Park — New York’s backyard and playground — offers everything from hills, woods, lakes, Central Park Zoo and the historic Friedsam Memorial Carousel, to activities including, ice-skating and boat rowing on Central Park Lake.
+Central Park is perfect for exploring by pedal power, and a bike tour is a fun way to explore.
+See Bethesda Fountain, Strawberry Fields, Belvedere Castle, Cleopatra’s Needle and the Sheep Meadow.
+Choose from a two-hour morning or afternoon ride.

-The High Line is a raised former railway line that’s been transformed into one of the city’s premier green spaces.
+Also high on the list of NYC’s must-visit green spaces is the High Line — a raised former railway line that’s been transformed into a recreational asset.
 It’s a top spot for a relaxing stroll.

-One of the best ways to see the Manhattan skyline is from the water.
-Circle Line Cruises offer Statue of Liberty and Ellis Island cruises, and a Harbour Lights sunset cruise.
-You can also take the free Staten Island Ferry for great views of the city and Statue of Liberty.
+One of the best ways to see the New York City skyline is from the water.
+Circle Line Cruises offers a complete circular cruise around Manhattan Island, which affords great views of the Statue of Liberty and other key landmarks.
+Their Harbour Lights sunset cruise is another wonderful option.
+You can also take the free Staten Island Ferry for fabulous views of the city and Miss Liberty.
 Who said there’s no such thing as a free ride?

 For more information, please visit www.nycgo.com.

 Do you have any tips to add to our New York City travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock